Hackmatack National Wildlife Refuge

 Building a National Wildlife Refuge

 Since 2005, Openlands has worked to protect the ecologically significant landscapes found along the Illinois-Wisconsin border, acquiring over 1,000 acres of land in Hackmatack National Wildlife Refuge, and collaborating with partners and community residents to restore it.
 Openlands is a core member of the Hackmatack Conservation Partnership, which is dedicated to protecting natural and agricultural lands within the broader 30,000-acre greater Hackmatack refuge area.

-Located in McHenry County, Illinois and Walworth County, Wisconsin — accessible to the 12 million residents of the metropolitan areas of Chicago, Madison, Milwaukee, and Rockford — Hackmatack National Wildlife Refuge was established in 2012.
-Hackmatack is part of the National Wildlife Refuge system and managed by the U.S. Fish and Wildlife Service.
-It was created as the first federal wildlife refuge within 100 miles of Chicago.
+Hackmatack National Wildlife Refuge was established in 2012, and is part of the National Wildlife Refuge system and managed by the U.S. Fish and Wildlife Service.

 The refuge’s name, Hackmatack (hack-ma-tack), is an Algonquin word for the very old tamarack trees found in the refuge area that are living remnants of the last Ice Age.
 As land for Hackmatack is protected, the refuge will eventually encompass 11,200 acres of this glacial landscape.
 Over time, Hackmatack will become a mosaic of protected lands that provide habitat for grassland birds, recreation and education opportunities for people, and economic support for local communities.